FarzanehTatari/FarzanehTatari/README.md

 ## Currently

-Senior Control & AI Engineer at **Drive System Design**, working on ML-driven control and diagnostics for electrified powertrains.
-Outside of work, I'm building open-source Python implementations of my published methods — repos coming soon.
+Software Architecture Engineer at **Stellantis**, working on software architecture for electrified propulsion.
+Previously Senior Control & AI Engineer at Drive System Design.

+Outside of work I build open-source implementations of control and learning methods, and write about them at [farzanehtatari.github.io](https://farzanehtatari.github.io).

 ---